 - a.
-The beneficiary is under 21 years of age. - b.
-The beneficiary resides in a nursing home facility, Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) or a mental health hospital. - Adult care homes and hospice beneficiaries are responsible for co-payment. - c.
+The beneficiary is under 21 years of age; - b.
+The beneficiary resides in a nursing home facility, Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) or a mental health hospital; - c.
+Adult care home and hospice beneficiaries are responsible for co-payment. - d.
 The drug is classified as family planning (birth control medication).
 Exemption from the co-pay for family planning drugs is indicated on the drug file and does not require any additional indicators.
-Do not collect a copay for oral contraceptives. - d.
-The beneficiary is classified as a CAP beneficiary as indicated on the beneficiary's Medicaid Identification Card (MID card). - e.
+Do not collect a co-pay for oral contraceptives; - e.
+The beneficiary is classified as a CAP beneficiary as indicated on the beneficiary's Medicaid Identification Card (MID card); - f.
 The beneficiary is pregnant.
 The co-payment exemption is made automatically by the claims processing system for an eligible beneficiary.
-In the event that the system does not override the copay, the pharmacy may use any of the ICD-10-CM codes listed in Attachment J to indicate pregnancy.
-A "4" in the Prior Authorization Type Code or a "2" in the pregnancy indicator field on a point-of-sale (POS) claim also indicates an exemption from the co-payment deduction for pregnancy.
+In the event that the system does not override the copay, the pharmacy may use any of the ICD-10-CM codes listed in Attachment J to indicate pregnancy; - g.
+A "4" in the Prior Authorization Type Code or a "2" in the pregnancy indicator field on a point-of-sale (POS) claim also indicates an exemption from the co-payment deduction for pregnancy; - h.
+The beneficiary is a member of a federally recognized tribe; - i.
+Vaccines and vaccine administration; or - j.
+Antiretrovirals used to reduce viral load in a beneficiary living with Human Immunodeficiency Virus (HIV).